Forensic search: Other types of review

 Forensic search software has been likened to eDiscovery review software, however this is not strictly the case. eDiscovery review software, while dealing with many of the same type of computer records and search options, offer extra functionality to that of forensic search software.
 Features such as redaction and legal hold are standard in eDiscovery review software.
 It is also the case that Forensic Search software does not meet with the higher end tasks outlined in the widely accepted electronic discovery reference model (EDRM).
-Tasks such as identification, collection, reservation or rresentation are generally not covered by forensic search software.
+Tasks such as identification, collection, reservation or presentation are generally not covered by forensic search software.

 However, true eDiscovery review is generally the domain of qualified legal practitioners or companies.

 The use of the term eDiscovery has become a catchall in some circles for the processing and searching of electronically stored information (ESI).
 However, this is not a true representation of the term of eDiscovery.
 For a more detailed understanding of eDiscovery, the Electronic Discovery Reference Model (EDRM) is a good guideline.

 It could be said that forensic search is more closely related to early case assessment (ECA) than eDiscovery as ECA does not require the rigor of a full eDiscovery review.